-Number of one to three unit residences in the population: 6,827
+Number of one to three unit residences in the population: 3,292

 Summary of Findings: The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that one characteristic based variable was needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, high grade homes equal to or greater than 11 were generally at lower assessment levels than the rest of the population.
+The analysis results showed that two characteristic-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, parcels that were in Good Condition and Very Condition, were generally at lower assessment levels than the rest of the population which resulted in a higher upward adjustment for these properties than the standard adjustment.
 The remaining improved properties in the population will receive an upward adjustment as indicated by the standard adjustment.
 This annual update valuation model corrects for these strata differences.

-Area Information Area 031 - Somerset/ Eastgate
+Area Information Area 041 - City of Enumclaw